Glycogen in humans: structure, role, localization, and energy yield

 • glycogen synthase, which is inhibited.

-Thereby glycogen synthesis is inhibited and glycogenolysis is stimulated.
-This helps to raise blood glucose levels.
+As a result, glycogen synthesis is inhibited and glycogenolysis is stimulated, helping to raise blood glucose levels.[9]

-Adrenaline is secreted by the adrenal glands in response to stimulation of the sympathetic nervous system, and plays a role in the fight-or-flight response.
-It may be secreted also in response to an high intensity exercise.
-Like glucagon, it has a catabolic effect as it causes the phosphorylation of:
+Adrenaline is secreted by the adrenal glands in response to stimulation of the sympathetic nervous system and plays a role in the fight-or-flight response.
+It may also be secreted during high-intensity exercise.
+Like glucagon, it has a catabolic effect, causing the phosphorylation of:

 • glycogen phosphorylase, activating it;